-The 8101 consists of the following components, arranged as shown on the schematic diagram:
+The 8104 consists of the following components, arranged as shown on the schematic diagram:

-- 1. Model 65 Basic Valve Assembly, a hydraulically operated, diaphragm actuated, pilot controlled globe valve that closes with an elastomer-on-metal seal. - 2.
-Model 812 Float Pilot, a two way float actuated pilot valve that closes as the float rises. - 3.
+- Model 65 Basic Valve Assembly, a hydraulically operated, diaphragm actuated, pilot controlled globe valve that closes with an elastomer-on-metal seal. - Model 812 Float Pilot, a two way float actuated pilot valve that closes as the float rises.
+It is designed for mounting inside the receiving tank. - Model 1356 Differential Control Pilot, a two way, normally closed pilot valve that acts as a relay between the float pilot and the main valve. - 4.
 Model 126 Ejector, a simple tee fitting with a small orifice in its inlet port.
-Acting in conjunction with the float pilot, the ejector provides the proper pressures to the main valve diaphragm chamber for opening and closing the valve. - 4.
-Model 141-2 Needle Valve, that controls the opening and closing speeds of the main valve. - 5.
-Model 123 Inline Strainer that protects the pilot system from solid contaminants in the line fluid. - 6.
-Model 141-4 Ball Valve, that provides a means of manually testing the 8101's shutoff capability. - 7.
+Acting in conjunction with the differential control pilot and solenoid pilot, the ejector provides the proper pressures to the main valve diaphragm chamber for opening and closing the valve. - Two Model 141-2 Needle Valves.
+Needle valve (5A) controls the opening and closing speeds of the main valve.
+Needle valve (5B), working in conjunction with the float pilot, controls the actuating pressure for the differential control pilot.

+- Model 123 Inline Strainer that protects the pilot system from solid contaminants in the line fluid. - Model 141-4 Ball Valve that provides a means of manually testing the 8104's shutoff capability. - 8.
 Model 155L Visual Indicator that enables the user to determine the valve's operating position at a glance.